relevance/how_we_work/_includes/tdd_and_bdd.md

   In fact, one of the best ways to ensure that your code is well designed is to require that it be testable.
   (And the best way to do that is to build it through testing!)
-  TDD helps us deliver code that has high cohesion and loose coupling, and a lot other qualities that may seem like just so much programmery jargon, but which do make the systems less costly to maintain and enhance over time.
+  TDD helps us deliver code that has high cohesion and loose coupling, and a lot of other qualities that may seem like just so much programmery jargon, but which do make the systems less costly to maintain and enhance over time.

 ### Behavior-Driven Development {#bdd}

-"Behavior-Driven Development" is a style of test-driven development that focuses on a different way of *expressing* the tests, using different terminology that emphasizes the test's role as *specification*.
+"Behavior-Driven Development" (BDD) is a style of test-driven development that focuses on a different way of *expressing* the tests, using different terminology that emphasizes the test's role as *specification*.
 For example, in BDD, we try to refrain from calling